Ajay612-prog/KAI-VARIETIES-/README.md

-# Your Shop Name
+# Sweet Kaiz Varieties

-Welcome to **Your Shop**!
-This is an e-commerce website where you can showcase and sell your amazing products.
+Welcome to **Sweet Kaiz Varieties**!
+This is an e-commerce website where you can showcase and sell your delightful variety of products.

 ## Description